 One angle they are looking at are irregularities in overall port operations.

-Prosecutors found out just today, that the practical owner of the Sewol-ho ferry operator, Yoo Byung-eon and his family own at LEAST three paper companies.
+Prosecutors found out just today that Yoo Byung-eon and his family own at LEAST three paper companies

 The prosecutors believe there might be even more.